 Adrian D. Parker.
 Don’t ask what the “D” stands for.

-VP of Marketing by day.
+Marketing leader by day.
 High-maintenance husband and full-blown father by night.
 I also direct award-winning music videos.
 For my family.

 Dog or cat?

 Dog.
 Cats hate me, and the feeling has become mutual.

 Growing up, I had no clue about the food stamps, Salvation Army clothes, multiple jobs and church offerings that sustained our 8-person family.
 When I was in middle school my dad pulled me aside one night as I was mopping floors at the neighborhood senior citizen center (Parker Janitorial Service was our family side hustle).
 He said he wouldn’t be able to help me financially with college, so If I really wanted to go I had to send myself.
 From that day on, I knew I had to work smarter and trust God harder than my classmates.
 Looking back, I realize poverty was a privilege because we were rich in what mattered.

 How I lead others matters just as much as where I lead them.
 I constantly challenge myself, not only to treat others how I want to be treated, but also to follow other leaders the way I want to be followed.
 I’m keenly aware of all the things I can’t do well, like golf, swim, shuffle cards and differentiate left & right.
 I believe this dependency on the talents of others shapes how I drive business results.
 I manage teams by serving them.
 Though my wife vetoed the idea, I really want to get a tattoo on my forearm that says “It’s not about me.”
 Instead, I try to live it out daily with varying degrees of success.